Hanabi-Live/hanabi-live/docs/FEATURES.md

 ## Chat

 * Hanabi Live offers a public lobby chat and a private per-game chat.
+When chatting with other players, please follow [the community guidelines](COMMUNITY_GUIDELINES.md).
 * You can also send private messages to other players.
 * You can type any emoji into chat using the [standard emoji shortcode](https://raw.githubusercontent.com/Zamiell/hanabi-live/master/public/js/src/data/emojis.json).
 For example, `:thinking:` will turn into 🤔.
 * You can type any [Twitch emote](https://raw.githubusercontent.com/Zamiell/hanabi-live/master/public/js/src/data/emotes.json) into chat.
 For example, `Kappa` will turn into <img src="https://github.com/Zamiell/hanabi-live/raw/master/public/img/emotes/twitch/Kappa.png">.